Foods That Balance Hormones: What to Eat and Avoid

 Healthy Fats

-The healthy fats are the bedrock upon which your hormonal house is built.
+Healthy fats are the bedrock upon which your hormonal house is built.
 Omega-3 fatty acids, found abundantly in fatty fish like salmon, mackerel, and sardines, are the VIPs here.
 They're not just essential building blocks for hormones; they also possess potent anti-inflammatory properties that calm the storms that can disrupt your hormonal balance.
+If fish isn't your thing, flaxseeds, walnuts, and chia seeds offer plant-based alternatives.

-Don’t forget avocados, olive oil, and nuts!
+Don't forget avocados, olive oil, and nuts!
 These gems are packed with monounsaturated and polyunsaturated fats, providing the raw materials your body needs to create and regulate hormones efficiently.
-Avocados, in particular, contain beta-sitosterol, a plant compound that can lend a helping hand in balancing cortisol, the stress hormone that can wreak havoc on your health when it's out of control.
+Avocados, in particular, contain beta-sitosterol, a plant compound that can help balance cortisol, the stress hormone.

 Protein Sources

-Protein isn't just for muscle building!
-It provides the essential amino acids your body needs to synthesize hormones.
+Protein isn't just for muscle building—it provides the essential amino acids your body needs to synthesize hormones.
 Lean protein sources like chicken, turkey, beans, and lentils are your go-to options.
-Remember, hormonal health isn't a sprint; it's a marathon.
-So, make sure you're including a serving of protein with each meal to keep those hormone levels steady and strong.
+Make sure you're including a serving of protein with each meal to keep those hormone levels steady and strong.

-If you're into plant-based foods, tofu, tempeh, lentils, and chickpeas are packed with protein and other nutrients that support hormonal balance.
+For plant-based eaters, tofu, tempeh, lentils, and chickpeas are packed with protein and other nutrients that support hormonal balance.

 Fruits and Vegetables

 The vibrant colors of fruits and vegetables offer a wealth of vitamins, minerals, and antioxidants that support overall health and balance.
-Cruciferous vegetables like broccoli, kale, and Brussels sprouts are particularly noteworthy, containing compounds that help your liver metabolize estrogen effectively.
+Cruciferous vegetables like broccoli, kale, and Brussels sprouts are particularly noteworthy—they contain compounds that help your liver metabolize estrogen effectively.
 This is especially crucial for women navigating the hormonal fluctuations of menstruation, pregnancy, or menopause.

-Then, we have the antioxidant rich berries, oranges, and other colorful fruits.
+Then we have antioxidant-rich berries, oranges, and other colorful fruits.
 These gems fight inflammation, a silent disruptor of hormonal balance.

 Whole Grains

-Whole grains like quinoa, brown rice, and oats provide complex carbohydrates that release energy slowly, preventing the blood sugar roller coaster that can mess on your hormones.
-By choosing whole grains over refined carbohydrates, you're supporting stable blood sugar levels and, in turn, a more balanced endocrine system.
+Whole grains like quinoa, brown rice, and oats provide complex carbohydrates that release energy slowly, preventing the blood sugar roller coaster that can mess with your hormones.
+By choosing whole grains over refined carbohydrates, you're supporting stable blood sugar levels and a more balanced endocrine system.

 Herbs and Spices

 Beyond adding zest to your meals, herbs and spices like turmeric, ginger, and cinnamon boast anti-inflammatory properties that can help soothe your body and support hormonal balance.
-So, don't be shy with the spice rack!
 Experiment with different flavors and reap the potential benefits for your hormones and overall health.

 Foods to Limit or Avoid for Hormonal Balance